petermatts/petermatts/Repos.md

   - Potential difficulties
     - Measuring loss/distance from solved state (We know God's number is O(20) but a particular state will be difficult to evaluate)
 - **CARd Game**
+  - Similar to the CarSnap repo above, but like a card game?
   - Different card types and rarities (collectable)
   - Basically like a *Magic The Gathering* type game but where each car has a card
   - For example an epic rarity card could be like a Ferrari 458 and a common could be a Honda Civic
   - Different years and trims included on cards
   - Descriptions and fun facts too perhaps
+- **Car Consumer Notes**
+  - A redo of the CarStats repo above
+  - Should implement a better methodology of dataset creation - webscraping is inefficient/unreliable overtime with website changes, manual dataset curation is too tedious.